dceejay/docktest/README.md

 ### About

-TJust messing about with some quick deploy nonsense
+Just messing about with some quick deploy nonsense